Do you need help?

 We have a specialised team that are happy to provide technical support at any time.
 If you have any questions from understanding values and loads to installation guidance, do not hesitate to get in contact with us.

-CELO counts with TAS or Technical Assistance Services in several locations to provide a fast and local repair service for customers around the world.
+CELO has TAS or Technical Assistance Services in several locations to provide a fast and local repair service for our customers.

-Currently CELO has TAS services in Spain, Germany, Hungary, Poland, Serbia, Czech Republic and Latvia to cover the needs of its customers in Europe, Chile and the United States covering customer needs in America, as well as a center in Dubai.
+Currently, CELO has TAS services in Spain, Germany, Hungary and Poland to cover the needs of its customers in Europe, and also in Morocco and Chile.
+For all other countries please speak with a CELO representative.

 Contact us to get more information about our TAS.